Promo-13/EmojiDictionary/README.md

 # EmojiDictionary
+1. This is created while understanding the concept of react props and mapping of data.
-This is used for understanding the meanings of the emojis.
+2. This is used for understanding the meanings of the emojis.

 ## Installation
 1. Clone this repository to your local machine.